Rock Climbing in Krabi – Thailand’s #1 Climbing Mecca

 Railay and Real Rocks Climbing School

-With highly qualified guides and years of local expertise, Real Rocks Climbing School has been offering courses and climbing sessions at Railay since 2007.
+With highly qualified guides and years of local expertise, Real Rocks Climbing School has been offering multi-day courses (level 1 + 2), as well as one-day climbing sessions at Railay since 2007.
 They pride themselves on safety, and (unlike all of the schools in Krabi) all of their staff are regularly trained to the highest standards, meaning that they can provide guests with a fantastic climbing experience delivered by a friendly, passionate and knowledgeable climbing guide.

 They are committed to accommodating any experience level, with the goal of enhancing your climbing skills and making sure the day at Railay is unforgettable.
 It goes without saying that we were super excited to be climbing with Real Rocks and couldn’t wait to get started!